 Practicing on medicine's leading edge is a rare opportunity, you can do it every day at Banner with our team!
 When we speak of our mission we always think about our dedication to our patients and their families.
 Practicing on medicine's leading edge is a rare opportunity, you can do it every day at Banner!
 When we speak of our mission we always think about our dedication to our patients and their families.
 We take great pride in our service delivery and provide premier service to all of our patients!

-Monitor Technicians are responsible for continuous observation of patients monitors, leads and/or activity and behaviors, and for reporting pertinent changes and abnormalities to the appropriate clinical staff.
-This position is a Monitor Technician and Nursing Assistant hybrid, which includes direct patient care, and responsibly for maintaining logs of activity and changes or behaviors in accordance with facility standards.
+Monitor Technicians/Nursing Assistants are responsible for continuous observation of patients monitors, leads and/or activity and behaviors, and for reporting pertinent changes and abnormalities to the appropriate clinical staff.
+This position is also responsible for maintaining logs of activity and changes or behaviors in accordance with facility standards.
 You will be a valued member of our team and be a part of a strong team collaboration.
-This is a part time, 2-12 hour shift position, from 6:00pm to 6:30am, to include rotating weekends and holidays.
+This is a full time, 3-12 hour shift position, from 6:00pm to 6:30am, to include rotating weekends and holidays.
 Enjoy a flat rate $1/hour weekend shift differential and an 18%-night shift differential when applicable.

 Your pay and benefits are important components of your journey at Banner Health.
 Banner Health offers a variety of benefits to help you and your family.
 We provide health and financial security options so you can focus on being the best at what you do and enjoying your life.